boyter/scc/README.md

 JSON produces JSON output.
 Mostly designed to allow `scc` to feed into other programs.

+Note that this format will give you the byte size of every file it `scc` reads allowing you to get a breakdown of the number of bytes processed.

 #### CSV

 CSV as an option is good for importing into a spreadsheet for analysis.

+Note that this format will give you the byte size of every file it `scc` reads allowing you to get a breakdown of the number of bytes processed.

 #### cloc-yaml